matthewd-so/Fast-Fourier-Transform/README.md

 ## Profiling

+Every optimization in this repo came out of a profiler, in the same two-step loop each time: Nsight Systems first to find which part of the run was actually costing wall time, then Nsight Compute on the kernel that turned up, to find out why.
+Going straight to the counters tends to mean carefully optimizing a kernel that was never the problem.

 The benchmark doubles as the profiling harness. `make bench_prof` builds it with `-DFFT_NVTX`, which turns on NVTX ranges naming each phase of the run and a `cudaProfilerStart/Stop` bracket around the timed loop; the shipping `./bench`